corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 * [Cluster Database](#cluster-database)
 * [State Manager Databases](#state-manager-databases)

-The Platform supports using multiple databases in isolation to spread the load and improve horizontal scalability.
+Corda supports using multiple databases in isolation to spread the load and improve horizontal scalability.
-Starting with version 5.2, all databases must be defined only once within the deployment configuration so that any dependant component can simply reference the database by `id`, this greatly simplifies maintenance and reduces redundant information.
+All databases must be defined only once within the deployment configuration and any dependant component can simply reference the database by `id`.
+This greatly simplifies maintenance and reduces redundant information.

 {{< note >}}
-A database with an id set as `default` is always mandatory and, as the names suggests, it will be the database used by default by the Platform if nothing else is configured.
+A database with an `id` set as `default` is always mandatory.
+Corda uses this database if nothing else is configured.
 {{< /note >}}

 #### Cluster Database

-The following Corda Workers require access to the Cluster database, and credentials must be specified for each one independently.
+The following Corda workers require access to the cluster database, and credentials must be specified for each one independently.

-* Crypto Workers.
+* Crypto Workers
-* Database Workers.
+* Database Workers
-* Persistence Workers.
+* Persistence Workers
-* Token Selection Workers.
+* Token Selection Workers
-* Uniqueness Workers.
+* Uniqueness Workers

-By default, the installation expects a database named `cordacluster`, but this can be overridden:
+By default, Corda expects a database named `cordacluster`, but you can override this, as follows:

 ```yaml
 databases: